-The transport to the Golden Rock at the top of Mount Kyaiktiyo is a little rough so it’s something to keep in mind when deciding “Is the Golden Rock Worth It?”
+The transport to the Golden Rock at the top of Mount Kyaiktiyo is a little rough so it’s something to keep in mind when deciding if it’s worth visiting.

 Most buses arrive just outside Kinpun.
-Here at DIY Travel HQ I then took a motorbike taxi to the centre of Kinpun – the base town for the Golden Rock.
+Here at DIY Travel HQ I then took a motorbike taxi to the centre of Kinpun – the base town for the Golden Rock aka Kyaiktiyo Pagoda.

 - Tickets cost 3,000 kyat / $3.00 in 2014 (front seat) or 2,500 / $2.50 (back seat) to the top of the mountain and the trip takes 35mins